ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Toggle Switch.rst

             toggle();
         }

 This second function is called when the knob is released and we want to make sure that the knob does not end up between states (neither *on* nor *off*).
 If it is the case call the ``toggle()`` function otherwise we do nothing.

 For more information on scripts see JavaScript Expressions in QML Documents.

-.. rubric:: Transition
-   :name: transition

 .. code:: qml